 “GraphQL is becoming the standard front-end API for all our customer-facing applications, and teams are working on external partner APIs that leverage GraphQL as we strive to leverage technologies that create consistency and simplicity.”

-Today, Expedia Group is expanding the use of the data graph across more teams, which is a great opportunity for everyone in the organization to think in terms of a truly unified customer experience.
+Today, Expedia Group is expanding the use of the graph across more teams, which is a great opportunity for everyone in the organization to think in terms of a truly unified customer experience.

 “As we work to leverage and share more capabilities across Expedia Group, GraphQL and Federation are strategically important tools.” said Boerner.